 Above, the notebook sold by Dalecky which contains 20 pages of Jim Morrison's handwritten poetry.

-The auctions always referred to this particular Steno pad as "Jim Morrison's last notebook," which in reality is nearly impossible to know for sure at this time.
+The auctions always referred to this particular Steno pad as "Jim Morrison's last notebook."
+In fact, it seems that whenever a Jim Morrison notebook comes up for sale, it's invariably claimed to be his last; but it's nearly impossible to know for certain at this time.
 Morrison's writings have yet to be conclusively catalogued and he rarely dated his work.
-It's even unclear when the poem "Paris Journal" was written as Morrison visited Paris in 1970 and 1971.
+It's even unclear when the poem "Paris Journal" was written as Morrison visited Paris on at least two different occasions.

 But Dalecky's notebook does offer some clues which may suggest a date: In addition to containing verses from "Waiting For The Sun" and "Winter Photography" (both written in 1968), Morrison wrote on the inside front cover the name and number of Cahuenga Auto, a car repair shop in Hollywood, suggesting at least some of the material in it dates to well before the singer ever left for Paris.